nguyer/global-forum-2022-firefly-workshop/docs/part_ii.md

 }
 ```

-Here I can see that FireFly has uploaded my image to my local IPFS node its CID is:
+Here I can see in the `"public"` field that FireFly has uploaded my image to my local IPFS node its CID is:

 ```
 QmYM6ph25YpDZa2u4joPRhGEjnkHGp9JqZjQDpvdgPZ9Vj
 ```

-Take note of this hash, because we will need to put it in your `metadata.json` file in the next step.
+Take note of this CID, because we will need to put it in your `metadata.json` file in the next step.

+> **NOTE**: It may take some time for your file to be readily accessible from public IPFS gateways.
+I've seen it take up to 15 minutes to replicate sometimes.

 ## Create your `metadata.json` file